-Firefox is one of the most used browsers to access the Internet which has the highest flexibility than any other browser with its 150,000+ add-ons.
-But it lacks a main feature which adds privacy which is of highest for a typical user.
-Firefox do not have a Per-Window private browsing mode which allows a user to continue his session on one window and use the Private mode to browse the Internet on another Window.
+Firefox is one of the most used browsers to access the Internet, which has the highest flexibility than any other browser with its 150,000+ add-ons.
+But it lacks the main feature which adds privacy which is of highest for a typical user.
+Firefox does not have a Per-Window private browsing mode which allows the user to continue his session on one window and use the Private mode to browse the Internet on another Window.

 Once if we start the Private Browsing mode (By pressing Ctrl+Shift+P) in Firefox, we can observe that the open tabs and windows will be completely closed and only one Blank Private Browsing window will be opened.